 Students will be introduced to traditional areas of human psychology such as cognitive psychology, biopsychology, and social and developmental psychology.
-The programme will be delivered in an active environment with an emphasis on practical experience, to support to learning of subject knowledge and academic skills.
+The programme will be delivered in an active environment with an emphasis on practical experience to support the learning of subject knowledge and academic skills.

 The foundation year will focus on core modules in Academic Study Skills (20 credits), Essential Psychology (20 credits), Exploring Psychology in Groups (20 credits), Introduction to Research Methods in Psychology (40 credits), Social and Developmental Psychology (20 credits).
 Students will have opportunity to develop specific areas of interest through group work and discussion.

 A core aspect of the foundation year in psychology is the provision of the core module Research Methods and Statistics.
 Teaching and practical activities within workshops aim to introduce students to fundamental topics in psychology.
 Students will have the opportunity to engage in practical workshops and make use of dedicated laboratory space.

-Our BSc (Hons) Psychology degree will develop the knowledge, professional skills and abilities that are in demand from employers.
-The degree provides a platform for working as a counsellor or as a clinical, occupational, health or educational psychologist.
-Many of our graduates have used this degree as the foundation for further postgraduate opportunities.
+Our BSc (Hons) Psychology with Foundation Year degree will develop the knowledge, professional skills and abilities that are in demand from employers.

 Employers in the general employment sector value the academic characteristics of a psychology degree, such as understanding of human behaviour, sense of citizenship, effective communication, good skills in critical evaluation and research, analysing and presenting information.
 According to the Times newspaper “Psychology opens the door to many careers in an increasing number of areas”.
 Psychological literacy provides graduates with a range of professional and transferable skills that are valuable in many sectors such as public relations, personnel, marketing, retail, teaching, social work, finance, politics and sports.